amandoabreu/amandoabreu.github.io/_drafts/lessons-learned-from-wordpress-on-aws-elasticbeanstalk.markdown

 - 40,000 images that I had to move to S3(because elasticbeanstalk wants immutable applications, more on that later)
 - 50 editors making changes in the CET timezone

-## First step
+## Step one

 My first step was to move all the images to S3 with [WP Offload S3](https://deliciousbrains.com/wp-offload-s3/) Back in the day when the free version allowed you to move files, then I served them with cloudfront.

-It also
+This step alone made the blog faster.

+## Step two

+Creating the Elasticbeanstalk application